 Every so often a vintage is perfect for letting some of the Cabernet Sauvignon grapes hang on the vine until later in November – and during these select years (only 6 years to date), Elan makes a Cabernet Sauvignon late harvest wine.
 We are aware of only 1 other vintner in Napa Valley who used to make this type of wine every year (Van der Heyden) and another producer who has only made it within the past few years.
 Needless to say, it is a very rare wine in Napa.

 The 2014 Elan Vineyards Late Harvest Cabernet Sauvignon is 18% alcohol by volume and has a residual sugar of 11% by weight.
-Offers a sweet aroma of fruit yet also shows floral notes.
-Hints of baking spices and toasted oak.
-Sweet but not overly so that it is well-balanced with a finesse between sweetness, flavor and acidity.
-The palate sports flavors of ripe plum and blackberry.
+Offers sweet aromatics of ripe fruit yet also offers notes of baking spices, Graham cracker and toasted oak.
+Noticeably sweet, yet it retains its balance and finesse due to its brighter acidity.
+The palate sports flavors of fig newton, ripe plum and blackberry.
 There is no harshness on the finish and lingers with plenty of flavor and hints of chocolate and lasting notes of caramel and vanilla.
+And at 11 years post vintage, the tannins are still very much present, lingering with a persistent light gravelly character.
 Let this wine sit out for a few days and it will become better.

 The 2006 Elan Vineyards Late Harvest Cabernet Sauvignon is inky dark with a pleasing very aromatic nose.
-This wine is sweet but not cloyingly so; it shows very ripe dark fruit (blackberry, blueberry), but is not prune like in nature.
-It is a sweet wine that finds a good balance between sweetness and alcohol.
-The finish shows good structure and is slightly smoky.
+This wine is sweet but not cloyingly so; it shows very ripe dark fruit (blackberry, blueberry), but is prune-like or jammy.
+This is a sweet wine that straddles the line between sweetness, acidity and alcohol.
+The finish offers present structure, lingering with a light smoked cedar character.
 This wine is only available to club members.
+And for reference, their first vintage of this wine was in 2003 and the 2015 vintage is their latest bottling of this wine.

-Patrick’s brother is an artist, and his work appears on the label of their Cabernet Sauvignon every year.
+Patrick’s brother Dennis painted the label artwork for their Cabernet Sauvignon; this piece is titled, Space for a Thought.
 A number of olive trees are planted on the property, and they produce a very limited amount of olive oil.
 And with over three hundred lavandin plants growing on site, every year they harvest and dry the flowers and put them into small packets, one of which they include with every wine club shipment.

 Fires on Atlas Peak in October 2017 destroyed numerous homes and one winery on Atlas Peak Road.
 Elan Vineyards dodged a bullet – the fires raged around their property but miraculously spared their home, winery and vineyards.